Save The Mainland Moose

 This organization is designated by Canada Revenue Agency (CRA) as a registered charity.
 They comply with the CRA's requirements and has been issued a charitable registration number.

-In the 18 years since listing, the province has repeatedly failed to deliver on its legal responsibilities to the Mainland Moose.
-A Status Report was created in 2003, as required by the Act, though data were limited to only a handful of uncited studies from the 1980s and 90s and sparse for South-West Nova Scotia.
+In the decades since listing, the province has repeatedly failed to deliver on its legal responsibilities to the disappearing mainland moose.
+A Status Report was created in 2003, as required by the Act, though data were limited to only a handful of uncited studies from the 1980s and 90s and sparse for southwest Nova Scotia.
 A Recovery Plan was released in 2007 (3 years late according to the legislation) which failed to identify Core Habitat or set a goal for recovery, stating only that existing numbers should be maintained.
 An Action Plan, created in 2013, offered some additional data, tools for stewardship, and opportunities for partnership, but little was accomplished by the 2018 “timeline” conclusion.
 The ineffective Recovery Plan, Action Plan, and lack of initiative from government in the years following prompted many criticisms from conservation, scientific, and legal organizations in the province.

-The Mainland Moose is also one of the 6 Species At Risk featured in the Bancroft vs NS Lands and Forestry judicial review you helped our nature network prepare for over 2019-2020.
+The Mainland Moose is also one of the 6 Species At Risk featured in the Bancroft vs NS Lands and Forestry judicial review that supporters like you helped our nature network prepare for over 2019-2020.

 We won the case and in late 2021, a year and a half later, government released an updated Recovery Plan for the Mainland Moose, complete with Core Habitat.